RevoU-FSSE-2/week-3-alifah_syamsul/README.md

 # RevoU-FSSE-2023H2 _ Alifah Syamsul _ W3 Intermediate & Advanced Assignment _ Mika Responsive Webpage + Improvements

 For this week's assignment, the previous week's webpage has been significantly improved with various responsive and interactive features.
-The additions have been made in line with the "Intermediate assignment" and the "Advanced assignment [requirements](https://docs.google.com/document/d/1gwIOahWejfvNr1Gf-6D1wkMb1ZozCbiXPKZHS_NYU-Y/edit?usp=sharing).
+The additions have been made in line with the "Intermediate assignment" and the "Advanced assignment" [requirements](https://docs.google.com/document/d/1gwIOahWejfvNr1Gf-6D1wkMb1ZozCbiXPKZHS_NYU-Y/edit?usp=sharing).

 ## Overview